Sbalbp/Pidgin-Plugins/README.md

 **NOTE:** The Makefile file assumes that your libpurple directory (where you extracted and configured the pidgin .tar) is the same as mine, so you might have to change the **LIBPURPLE** flag so that the libpurple path matches that of yours.

 After compilation, everything should be ready, so just run Pidgin and the new plugin should show under the 'Tools -> Plugins' menu.

+##Windows installation

+Inside the **dll** folder are included .dll files of the plugins for their use in Windows.
+In order to make the plugin work in Windows you have to move the appropriate .dll file to your %APPDATA%/.purple/plugins folder.

+**NOTE:** The 'plugins' folder might not exist inside your '.purple' folder.
+In that case, just manually create it.